zettca/hv-uikit-react/apps/docs/src/pages/app-shell/dev-guidelines.md

 Any navigation within the _View_ should be relative to the _View_'s route.
 For instance, a link to the detail view of a person with id `123` should be rendered as `<Link to="./123">`.

-A concrete usage of this can be found [here](../client/samples/README.md#internal-route-candy-app).

 ### Adopting App Shell for existing applications

 When adapting existing applications, the existing routing solution must be configured with the base path of the _View_'s route.
 For instance, if the _View_'s route is `/contacts/*`, the base path should be `/contacts/`.

 Remember that if the existing routing library is also React Router 6, that dependency should be marked as external, so it uses the same version as the **App Shell**.
-This is handled automatically by the [App Shell's Vite plugin](../client/packages/app-shell-vite-plugin).
+This is handled automatically by the App Shell Vite plugin.

 If the application is using a different React Router major version we currently don't have a solution for adopting the **App Shell**, other than migrating the application to React Router 6.